-In the \textit{dipole approximation}, $F_M(Q)$ is usually described by a smooth decreasing function of $Q$, the magnetic form factor, corresponding to a linear combination of radial integrals calculated from the electronic radial wave function.
+In the \textit{dipole approximation}, {\it i.e.} at low momentum transfer, $F_M(Q)$ is usually described by a smooth decreasing function of $Q$, called the magnetic form factor, corresponding to a linear combination of radial integrals calculated from the electronic radial wave function.
 Instead in Fig.~\ref{fig:formfactor}b, one observes a large distribution of the measured structure factor indicating unusually large anisotropy.
 That large anisotropy is explained by a predominance of $xy$-orbital as shown below using the reconstruction of the magnetization density in real space.
 The theoretical radial integrals $\left<j_n\right>$ for an isolated Ir$^{4+}$ ion \cite{kobayashi2011} are also shown in Fig.~\ref{fig:formfactor}b for comparison.
-We recall that $\left<j_0\right>$ describes a spherical form factor of the magnetic moment, while $\left<j_2\right>$,$\left<j_4\right>$ and higher-order integrals are needed to describe the departures from spherical symmetry.
+We recall that $\left<j_2\right>$,$\left<j_4\right>$ and higher-order integrals are needed to describe the departures from spherical symmetry.
 As seen from Fig.~\ref{fig:formfactor} except for the $(0,0,l)$ reflections, decreasing gradually with increasing $Q$, the majority of reflections strongly deviate from any expected smooth curve.
 Moreover, while the $(0,0,4n)$, $(2,0,4n)$ and $(2,2,4n)$ reflections are close to the $\left<j_0\right>$ curve in a small $Q$ region, the $(1,1,4n+2)$ and $(2,1,2n+1)$ reflections deviate from it quite strongly.
 This indicates an aspherical magnetization density, which is typical of ions with one or two unpaired electrons in the $d$-orbitals~\cite{lynn1976,shamoto1993,zaliznyak2004}.
-In addition, one can see that high-$Q$ reflections like $(4,0,0)$, $(4,2,0)$ and $(4,4,0)$ ones show anomalously large values.
-That suggests large $\left<j_2\right>$ and $\left<j_4\right>$ terms, indicative of admixtures of $J$-manifolds and the inadequacy of the $j_\text{eff}=1/2$ model.
+In addition, one can see that high-$Q$ reflections like the $(4,0,0)$, $(4,2,0)$ and $(4,4,0)$ ones show anomalously large values.

 Next, a real space visualization has been performed by a reconstruction of the magnetization density, using two different very well-established and widely used approaches; a model-free maximum entropy method (MEM)~\cite{papoular1990} and a quantitative refinement using the multipole expansion of the density function~\cite{coppens1997}.
 Both techniques have advantages and limits and should be employed where they are the most efficient.
 Typically, no assumption is made for the initial magnetization distribution in MEM whereas the $d$-orbitals shape is constrained in the multipole expansion.